Category: Web3 & Blockchain

 RPC Endpoint Monitoring: The Critical Guide for Web3 Teams [2026]

-Most Web3 teams discover they need RPC endpoint monitoring the hard way after a stale block height silently breaks their dApp for 20 minutes while users couldn’t figure out why their balances weren’t updating.
+Most Web3 teams discover they need RPC endpoint monitoring the hard way, after a stale block height silently breaks their dApp for 20 minutes while users couldn’t figure out why their balances weren’t updating.

 RPC endpoint monitoring is the practice of continuously checking your blockchain RPC connections for availability, response time, and data accuracy across multiple regions.
 It’s what separates teams that catch RPC degradation in seconds from teams that find out from angry users in Discord.